a-andreyev/aa13q.github.io/posts/2018-10-16-dhmis-vhs/en.md

 [![youtube results](/assets/img/posts/2018-10-16-dhmis-vhs/yt.jpg)](https://www.youtube.com/watch?v=ZhBwcMwb84c)

-I gifted a copy to a bar, where all the tapes have some marks.
+I gifted a copy to the mentioned hookah bar, where all the tapes have some marks.
 Since I'm not a hookah fan, I've wrote "hookah makes your teeth go grey" on my tape:

 ![yard](/assets/img/posts/2018-10-16-dhmis-vhs/yard.jpg)